cromo/mx-tldr-bot/README.md

 - `homeserverUrl` *optional* - the homeserver of the account the bot will use.
 Defaults to `"https://matrix.org"`.
 - `accessToken` - the access token to authenticate the bot.
 See [T2Bot's documentation for how to get an access token](https://t2bot.io/docs/access_tokens/).
 - `smmryApiKey` - the API key for SMMRY.
+- `syncStateFile` *optional* - the file that keeps track of the matrix server sync state.
+Defaults to `"mx-tldr-bot.sync.json"`.

 ### Environment variables